substrate-asia/hackathon-2023-winter/projects/16-open-qf/src/backend/packages/account-scan/README.md

-## Contributor scan
+## Account scan

-This package scans history blocks, check transfer event, and save related quadratic funding contributor info to database.
+This package scans history blocks, check and save address debut info.
+With this package, we will know when an address first appear on a substrate chain.

 ### How to run